Security Hardening skill

 JWT Pitfalls

-// ❌ PITFALL 1: Using "none" algorithm
+// ❌ PITFALL 1: Not pinning the algorithm (alg confusion / key confusion)

-jwt.verify(token, publicKey, { algorithms: ['RS256'] });
+jwt.verify(token, publicKey, {

-// ❌ PITFALL 2: Storing sensitive data in JWT payload
+// ❌ PITFALL 2: Storing sensitive data in JWT payload (it's only base64, not encrypted)

-jwt.sign({ id: user.id, email: user.email, ssn: user.ssn }, secret);
+jwt.sign({ id: user.id, email: user.email, ssn: user.ssn }, privateKey);

 // ✅ FIX: Minimal payload, look up details server-side

-jwt.sign({ sub: user.id, role: user.role }, secret);
+jwt.sign({ sub: user.id, role: user.role }, privateKey, { algorithm: 'RS256' });

 // ❌ PITFALL 3: No token revocation

-// JWTs are valid until they expire — you can't "log out"
+// JWTs are valid until they expire — you can't "log out" a stateless token.

-// ✅ FIX: Short expiry (15min) + refresh tokens + token blocklist
+// ✅ FIX: Short expiry (15min) + rotating refresh tokens + a jti denylist

-function isTokenBlocked(jti) { return BLOCKLIST.has(jti); }
+function isTokenDenied(jti) { return DENYLIST.has(jti); }

-jwt.sign({ sub: user.id, jti: crypto.randomUUID() }, secret, { expiresIn: '15m' });
+jwt.sign({ sub: user.id, jti: crypto.randomUUID() }, privateKey,

 MFA Implementation (TOTP)